melsuit/melsuit.github.io/_portfolio/2_elearningProjects.markdown

 <details>
   <summary> Articulate Storyline: Classification Unit </summary>
   <ul style ="list-style'type:disc">
     <li>Originally this was designed for an Instructor-Led class.
 It is based on the conceptual change model.
-I migrated the lesson over to an eLearning opportunity for a few students who where suspended for the entire unit, so they could work on it at home and stay caught up with the class. </li>
+I migrated the lesson over to an eLearning opportunity for a few students who were suspended for the entire unit, so they could work on it at home and stay caught up with the class. </li>
     <li>Technology Used: Articulate Storyline 2 </li>
   </ul>
     Files